-- US: Chips Act to include a \$52 billion budget directed towards domestic semiconductor research, design, and manufacturing.
-House and Senate are currently trying to agree on a common bill, which is supposed to be adopted before the summer. - US: The Facilitating American-Built Semiconductors (FABS) Act, still under discussion is to provide semiconductor investment tax credits.
-The bill has not been adopted yet. - Japan: Specific subsidies have been proposed in ESPA, targeted at the semiconductors sector to support domestic production.
-A package worth approx. JPY 800 billion (EUR 6.15 billion) to support the domestic semiconductor industry, with the highlight being the construction of the Taiwan Semiconductor Manufacturing Co.
-(TSMC) chip plant in Kumamoto Prefecture - Korea: Korean tax incentives and subsidies to chipmakers to encourage them to spend a combined about EUR 379 billion by 2030 to facilitate Korea becoming a global powerhouse in memory and non-memory chips.

-• China: Tax breaks, cheaper utility rates, low-interest loans, free or discounted land for chipmakers to meet higher technical standards and to advance technology and to incentivize reshoring and development of local capacity (foreign invested companies are also eligible for these breaks).
+- US: Chips Act to include a \$52 billion budget directed towards domestic semiconductor research, desand Senate are currently trying to agree on a common bill, which is supposed to be adopted before the s - US: The Facilitating American-Built Semiconductors (FABS) Act, still under discussion is to protax credits.
+The bill has not been adopted yet. - Japan: Specific subsidies have been proposed in ESPA, targeted at the semiconductors sector to s package worth approx. JPY 800 billion (EUR 6.15 billion) to support the domestic semiconductor indus construction of the Taiwan Semiconductor Manufacturing Co.
+(TSMC) chip plant in Kumamoto Prefect - Korea: Korean tax incentives and subsidies to chipmakers to encourage them to spend a combined to facilitate Korea becoming a global powerhouse in memory and non-memory chips. - China: Tax breaks, cheaper utility rates, low-interest loans, free or discounted land for chipmakers to and to advance technology and to incentivize reshoring and development of local capacity (foreign inve for these breaks).